-Based on theoretical research on the fuel supply process and mixture formation process in Diesel engines.
-Based on the theoretical basis of calculations in HydSim software, and combined with the process of surveying, measuring and analyzing the structural characteristics of the fuel supply system on the Kubota D1703-M-DI Diesel engine.
-The authors have applied HydSim software to simulate the supply process.
-Kubota D1703-M-DI Diesel engine fuel based on simulation conditions with rated load, average load and no load and with changes in the values of structural parameters: cam profile, D/h; ratio, nozzle diameter, nozzle length, nozzle spring hardness, etc. Based on the simulation results obtained, the authors will analyze and evaluate the simulation results and draw relevant conclusions about the influence of structural parameters on the quality of fuel injection on the Kubota D1703-M-DI Diesel engine.
-From there, suggestions for improvements in terms of more appropriate structural parameters are made.
-This is important in reducing fuel consumption, reducing noise, and reducing the content of pollutants caused by engine exhaust gas.
+Based on theoretical research of the fuel supply process, mixture formation process in Diesel engines, the theoretical basis of calculation in Hydsim software, combined with the process of surveying, measuring, and analyzing structural characteristics of the fuel supply system on the Kubota D1703-M-DI Diesel engine, the authors have applied Hydsim software to simulate the fuel supply process of the Kubota D1703-M-DI Diesel engine under simulated conditions at rated load, average load and no load and with changes in the values of structural parameters: cam profile, D/h_i ratio, nozzle diameter, nozzle length, nozzle spring stiffness spray, etc. Based on the simulation results obtained, the authors analyzed and evaluated the results and made relevant conclusions about the influence of structural parameters on the quality of fuel injection in the Kubota D1703-M-DI Diesel engine, thereby providing suggestions for more suitable structural parameters.
+This is important in reducing fuel consumption, noise, and the content of pollutants in engine exhaust.

-Keywords: Simulation, Diesel engine fuel supply system, Kubota L3804VN tractor, centralized high pressure pump, high pressure injector.
+Keywords: Simulation, Diesel engine fuel supply system, Kubota L3804VN tractor, centralized high-pressure pump, high-pressure injector.